AnaZonia/moon_notes/2 Research/Cole 2024 - Forest restoration in practice across Latin America.md

 Previous studies, many from [[Brancalion, Pedro H. S.|Brancalion, Pedro]], have also studied restoration methods, but not considered cost.

 There were many participants from Costa Rica, way more in proportion with its territory.
-Shows how well restoration is going there.
+Shows how well restoration is going there, also helps that the study was led by a Costa Rican.
 Only one respondent was from Panama.
+It is expected that timber companies would not respond as much, and timber forests are underrepresented.

 ### Findings
 - Most of the funding came from NGOs, followed by private donors, and in THIRD PLACE the government.